Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-Swift J$151857.0-572147$ is a newly discovered Galactic BH-XRB transient, first detected by {\it Swift/BAT} during its $2024$ outburst \cite[]{Kennea-etal2024}.
-Follow-up radio observations with {\it ATCA} at $5.5$ and $9$ GHz confirmed the presence of bright radio flares \cite[]{Carotenuto-etal2024}, generally observed for the BH-XRB transients during the transition from hard to soft spectral states.
+$\bullet$ {\bf Swift J151857.0$-$572147:} This is a newly discovered Galactic BH-XRB transient, first detected by {\it Swift/BAT} during its $2024$ outburst \cite[]{Kennea-etal2024}.
 Subsequent observations with {\it NICER} and {\it Insight-HXMT} constrained the source distance, inclination, and spin parameter as $\sim 5.8$ kpc, $\sim 2.1^{\circ}$, and $\sim 0.84$, respectively \cite[]{Peng-etal2024b}.
 Additionally, coherent type-C QPOs were detected with {\it Insight-HXMT} in the intermediate state of the outburst, which have been linked to the shock instability model of transonic accretion flow around black holes \cite[]{Chatterjee-etal2024}.
+Notably, \cite{Mondal-etal2024} reported low polarization for this source, whereas \cite{Ling-etal2024} found a null-detection.